 In addition to representing clients in important public interest and pro bono cases, we partner with local, regional, and national organizations to promote and advance justice, including representing such organizations as pro bono amicus curiae counsel.
 Our partner organizations include the American Civil Liberties Union – New Jersey, the Association of Criminal Defense Lawyers – New Jersey, Partners for Women and Justice, the Latino Action Network, Libertarians for Transparent Government and many more.

 Justice Gary S. Stein Public Interest Fellow

-The Fellow will work closely alongside the Center’s Director to promote and supervise the pro bono work of Pashman Stein Walder Hayden.
-The Fellow will also have input into the work that the Center chooses to undertake, as well as the Center’s future vision.
+The Fellow works closely alongside the Center’s Director to promote and supervise the pro bono work of Pashman Stein Walder Hayden.
+The Fellow also has input into the work that the Center chooses to undertake, as well as the Center’s future vision.
 In that regard, the Fellow will help expand the Center’s amicus curiae work to other jurisdictions and to issue research publications based on topics relating to police transparency and accountability.
 By participating in a variety of coalitions, the Fellow will have the opportunity to develop working relationships with public interest lawyers, advocates, and organizations.

 Further information about the Fellowship program and application process is located in About the Center